 Winnipeg is a gem city that enchants travellers.
 It’s one of the most overlooked capital cities in Canada, but one that rewards tourists who do venture off the beaten path.
 With its rich history, thrilling culture, diverse food scene and incredible natural surrounding, Winnipeg is truly a city that has something for everyone.

 La Cabane Guesthouse in St. Boniface is our favourite hostel in Winnipeg.
-Not only is the neighbourhood brimming with history and culture, but it’s conveniently located near downtown, The Forks, and Winnipeg’s Exchange District.
+Not only is the neighborhood brimming with history and culture, but it’s conveniently located near downtown, The Forks, and Winnipeg’s Exchange District.

 Another great option is the Alt Hotel Winnipeg with its spacious room, comfortable beds and modern amenities and features.